INVESTMENT GOVERNANCE MODELS FOR CHARITIES – WHAT WORKS BEST FOR YOUR ORGANIZATION

-I’m a huge fan of charities and an even bigger fan of our wonderful charitable sector.
+I’m a huge fan of our wonderful charitable sector.
+That’s no secret.
 Charities always try to do the right thing and most of the time, they succeed.
 Where would our civil society be without our charities – our food banks and shelters; our hospitals, colleges and universities?
 Big charities and small charities, each one contributing to the fabric of our wonderful country.

 But when it comes to the fiduciary oversight of their assets, especially their investments, I’m quite sure that charities could be doing a better job.

 When charities don’t give their investments the attention they deserve, it’s a very big deal.
-First, those that have a fiduciary responsibility to the charity must ensure that they are acting in the best interests of the organization.
+First, those that have a fiduciary responsibility to the charity (i.e., its Board of Directors) must ensure that they are acting in the best interests of the organization.
 Without proper attention, these individuals could be exposing the charities to unnecessary risk.

 There are essentially three fundamentally different structures that charities use to manage their investments:

 Each structure presents inherent advantages and disadvantages.
 Each comes with a fundamentally different approach.
-But at the end of the day, I resolved this issue by asking myself the following simple question.
+But at the end of the day, I would suggest one should resolve this issue by asking myself the following simple question.
 IF I WERE A MEMBER OF A CHARITY’S BOARD OF DIRECTORS, WHICH STRUCTURE WOULD PROVIDE WITH THE PEACE OF MIND OF KNOWING THAT I HAD FULFILLED MY FIDUCIARY DUTIES?